 - Is there a better way for your employees to be able to take informed action that will enhance their productivity?

-Armed with these sets of data, you are now solidly equipped to evaluate your options to evolve and improve your organization's information agility.
+Armed with this data, you are now solidly equipped to evaluate your options for evolving and improving your organization's information agility.
 The choices are vast and complex, but the right solution can lead to ease and simplicity... as well as bottom line results.